 Bowel cancer

-Bowel cancer is the name for any cancer that starts in your large bowel (colon) or back passage (rectum).
-Other names for bowel cancers include colon cancer, rectal cancer and colorectal cancer.
+Bowel cancer is cancer that starts in your large bowel (colon) or inside your back passage (rectum).
+It’s also called colon cancer, rectal cancer, and colorectal cancer.
+Bowel cancer is one of the most common types of cancer in the UK.
+More than 40,000 people are diagnosed with bowel cancer each year.

 Thank you for joining us today, I'm joined by Mr. Shahnawaz Rasheed, who is a bowel cancer surgeon and we're gonna be having a conversation about all things bowel cancer.